 - PCC’s Guide to Pairing a Bluetooth Scanner: Learn how to pair a CS4070 or other Bluetooth scanner with your computer workstation.

-A portable, bluetooth scanner may be easier to use, especially later in 2018 when PCC adds the ability to scan vaccines as you administer them.
+A portable, bluetooth scanner may be easier to use, particularly when you’re administering vaccines.
+However, each bluetooth scanner can only be paired with one workstation at a time.
 A corded or “tethered” barcode scanner doesn’t need to be charged, can easily be swapped between devices, and is less expensive.
 However, for vaccine administration, it might be tricky to carry a laptop and tethered scanner in and out of exam rooms.

-Other Barcode Scanners?: We are also testing additional models.
-If you have experience with other barcode scanners, please get in touch, we’d love to learn about them.
+Other Barcode Scanners?: If you have experience with other barcode scanners, please get in touch, we’d love to learn about them.
 Some scanners work poorly with immunization boxes and vials that have a dark background behind the barcode.
 If you buy a low-quality scanner, you may be dissatisfied with performance.

 Figure Out Your Workflow